dongjunnn/tp/docs/UserGuide.md

 * Deletes the contact(s) at the specified index/indices
 * Multiple contacts can be deleted in one command
 * The index refers to the index number shown in the displayed contact list
+* Contacts cannot be deleted if it results in a project having no members left

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 This operation cannot be undone.
 Make sure you are deleting the correct contact(s).